Church of the Pilgrims (Washington, D.C.): Formation and first pastor

 Bedinger stayed with the church for seven months before leaving.
 Left without a pastor, the congregation dwindled to 26.
 On January 31, 1904, Rev. Harry Waddell Pratt, an energetic pastor in his 30s, accepted the call to be the congregation's first permanent pastor.
 The congregation grew swiftly, and by September 1904 had purchased land on 22nd Street NW between P and Q Streets for a permanent church home.
-Ground for the new structure was broke on October 24, 1904, and the cornerstone laid on November 24.
+Ground for the new structure was broken on October 24, 1904, and the cornerstone laid on November 24.
 The congregation occupied the new church on January 1, 1905, with 82 members of the congregation in attendance.

 Second pastor and building addition

-Rev. Pratt resigned in the fall of 1910 to take a position as pastor of a Southern Presbyterian Church congregation in Abbeville, South Carolina.
+Pratt resigned in the fall of 1910 to take a position as pastor of a Southern Presbyterian Church congregation in Abbeville, South Carolina.
 His replacement was Reverend Andrew Reid Bird, D.D., a 31-year-old from Baltimore, Maryland.
-The Rev. Dr. Bird was formally installed on March 6, 1911.
+Bird was formally installed on March 6, 1911.

 In 1913, President Woodrow Wilson, himself the son of a Southern Presbyterian Church minister, began worshipping occasionally at Church of the Pilgrims.
 (Note: Wilson was actually a member of Central Presbyterian Church, located at 3047 15th Street NW.
 The congregation dissolved and the church closed its doors on December 31, 1972.)
-Wilson became a close friend of Dr. Bird's, and the two spent many days golfing together.
+Wilson became a close friend of Bird's, and the two spent many days golfing together.

 By 1917, the Second Presbyterian Church South congregation had outgrown its existing structure.
 With World War I raging, the church had no money or materials to build with, and construction workers were all assigned to war production industries.
-To obtain building materials, Rev. Bird asked his congregation to donate their manual labor to the expansion effort.
+To obtain building materials, Bird asked his congregation to donate their manual labor to the expansion effort.
 Men of the congregation demolished a building at 5th Street NW and New York Avenue NW for free; in exchange, the owner donated second-hand building materials to the church for construction of an addition.
-The addition was built in 1918 by Rev. Bird, men from the congregation, and a local Boy Scouts of America troop.
+The addition was built in 1918 by Bird, men from the congregation, and a local Boy Scouts of America troop.
 With the addition, the church could now seat 200 people at a time.

-In 1919, Rev. Dr. Bird convinced the congregation to change its name to Church of the Pilgrims.
+In 1919, Bird convinced the congregation to change its name to Church of the Pilgrims.
 The new name was first used in December 1919.